ImprobabilityCast/gas_att_syntax_highlighting_for_notepad_plusplus_dark/README.md

 ## Other notes

 * Please note that the default assembly file extension for GAS/GCC is ``.s``, not ``.asm``.
-* Feel free to contribute any changes, as the keyword list is far to be complete.
+* Feel free to contribute any changes, as the keyword list is far from complete.